levietcuong2602/blockchain-indexer-test/README.md

 - Add nodes backup mechanism ✅
 - Add queues with RabbitMQ for workers: Worker that saves txs in Postgres ✅
 - Add API ✅
-- Add more chains (fix Binance, add Solana or Near:check if there are public nodes)
+- Draw a diagram of the architecture ✅
+- Update README.md (Add arch description)
 - Check if consumers are scalable
-- Fix "depends on" in docker-compose
-- Draw a diagram of the architecture
-- Update README.md
+- Add more chains (fix Binance, add Solana, Bitcoin and Near-check if there are public nodes)